chenshenhai/deno_note/note/chapter_04/deno_cmd.md

     bundle         Bundle module and dependencies into single file cache          Cache the dependencies
     completions    Generate shell completions
-    doc            Show documentation for module
+    doc            Show documentation for a module
     eval           Eval script
     fmt            Format source files
-    help           Prints this message or the help of the given subcommand(s) info           Show info about cache or info related to source file install        Install script as executable
+    help           Prints this message or the help of the given subcommand(s) info           Show info about cache or info related to source file install        Install script as an executable
     repl           Read Eval Print Loop
     run            Run a program given a filename or url to the module test           Run tests